Koszul pairs and applications: Almost-Koszul pairs associated to twisted tensor products

+The computation of $\delta _{n}^{\prime }$ is performed in the diagram \eqref{f2}.
+For the first equality we are using (\ref{Cond2}).
+The second one means that $\lambda $ is compatible with the multiplication of $B, $ while the third one is obvious, as $\lambda $ and $\lambda ^{-1}$ are inverses each other.

-The morphism $\delta _{n}^{\prime \prime }$ is computed, using the same method, in Figure \ref{f3}.
-To deduce the first identity we are using (\ref {ec:cond3}).
-The compatibility between the coring structure of $B$ and the entwining map $\lambda $ implies the second equality.
-The third one is again trivial as $\lambda ^{-1}$ is the inverse of $\lambda .$
+The morphism $\delta _{n}^{\prime \prime }$ is computed in diagram \eqref{f3} using the same method.
+To deduce the first identity we use (\ref{Cond1}).
+The second equality follows by the fact that the coring structure of $C$ and the entwining map $\lambda$ are compatible.
+The third one is obvious, as $\lambda ^{-1}$ is the inverse of $\lambda.$